The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Abstract

 \section{Abstract}

-Stimulated by recent experiments on materials representing the realization of the anisotropic Heisenberg spin-$1/2$ model on the triangular lattice, we explore further properties of such a model in the easy-axis regime $\alpha = J_\perp/J_z < 1$, as well as effective models that also capture such physics.
-We show that anisotropic Heisenberg models on the honeycomb lattice and even on the square lattice reveal similarities to the full triangular lattice in the magnetization curve as well as in the transverse magnetization (superfluid) order parameter $m_\perp$ at finite fields.
-Still, at $\alpha \ll 1$, results reveal gapless excitations and small but finite $m_\perp >0 $ at effective fields corresponding to the triangular case without the field.
-In contrast, several additional numerical studies of the full model on the triangular lattice confirm the existence of the gap at $\alpha \ll 1$.
-In particular, the magnetization curve $m(h)$ as well as the spin stiffness $\rho_s$ indicate (at zero field) a transition/crossover from gapped to gapless regime at $\alpha \sim \alpha^*$ with $\alpha^* \lesssim 0.5$.
-We also show that deviations from the linear spin-wave theory and the emergence of the gap can be traced back to the strong effective repulsion between magnon excitations, having similarity to strongly correlated systems.
+Stimulated by recent experiments on materials representing the realization of the anisotropic Heisenberg spin-$1/2$ model on triangular lattice, we explore further properties of such a model in the easy-axis regime $\alpha = J_\perp/J_z < 1$ and the plausibility of finding effective models that capture similar physics.
+We show that, at finite fields, the magnetization curve as well as the transverse magnetization (superfluid) order parameter $m_\perp$ of the triangular lattice model are indeed qualitatively reproduced by anisotropic Heisenberg models on the honeycomb or the square lattice.
+At the point of correspondence to the zero-field triangular lattice model, however, the bipartite models are qualitatively different as they remain gapless even at $\alpha \ll 1$ with a small but finite $m_\perp >0 $.
+Conversely, we present several additional numerical studies of the full model on the triangular lattice which support the appearance of a gap at zero field and $\alpha \ll 1$.
+In particular, the magnetization curve $m(h)$ as well the spin stiffness $\rho_s$ indicate a transition/crossover from gappless to gapped regimes at $\alpha \sim \alpha^*$ with $\alpha^* \lesssim 0.5$.
+We also show that deviations from the linear spin-wave theory and the emergence of the gap can be traced back to the strong effective repulsion between magnon excitations, showcasing similarity to strongly correlated systems.